Funeral scheduled for two slain officers

 “Our love and condolences go out to both families and all those with whom they served,” Ambrozaitis said.
 “We, as a law enforcement family, will do everything possible to continue to provide support and comfort to Hunter and Emily’s families.
 They will be missed by everyone.”

-Scheel’s girlfriend, Camryn Gosdeck, wrote a tribute to him on Facebook, describing him as a dedicated partner.
+In a tribute on Facebook, Scheel’s girlfriend, Camryn Gosdeck, described him as a dedicated partner.

 "We had so much planned for our future and looked forward to growing old with one another.
 Because of this, I am absolutely heartbroken and never knew I could feel such an immense pain as having my other half ripped from me.
 My heart hurts for him, for his family and anyone who had the pleasure of knowing him," she wrote.